 - Brian Downing, The Military Revolution and Political Change, p.
 118. ↩

 - Parlements were not parliaments.
 They began as judiciaries governed by the crown.
-They became self-governing when English territorial incursions (during the Hundred Years’ War) severed their contact with the crown.
-Sometimes they also took on the governance of likewise stranded chanceries.
+They became self-governing during the Hundred Years’ War, when English territorial incursions severed their contact with the crown.
+They sometimes took on the governance of likewise stranded chanceries.
 Over time they developed into powerful institutions.
 “They gave counsel to the crown, enjoyed the right of consultation on basic constitutional matters, and at times even approved or rejected treaties.
 Their most important power, however, was to register royal laws and policies…Inasmuch as they had police as well as other regional authorities under their administrative control, parlements possessed certain features of local government.”
 (Downing, The Military Revolution and Political Change, p.
 117.) ↩

 - Brian Downing, The Military Revolution and Political Change, p.
 131. ↩